 From January 26, all air travelers entering the U.S., including U.S. citizens and permanent residents, will need to show a negative PCR COVID test.
 The decision was announced by the CDC due to new highly contagious COVID strains.
 Check FAQs answered on CNN.

-How safe is to travel to the States at the moment?
+How safe is it to travel to the States at the moment?

-According to America’s COVID Warning System, the country is going through a 3rd wave of infections and a half of the states are experiencing severe outbreaks.
+According to America’s COVID Warning System, the country is experiencing the start of the 4th wave of coronavirus infections with an increase of 13% nation wide.

-When is the U.S. and Mexican border reopening?
+When is the U.S. and Mexican land border reopening?

-U.S. and Mexican border will not reopen until at least February 24.
+The U.S. and Mexican border will not reopen until, at least, April 21.
 Only essential travel is allowed at the moment.

 Is it possible to travel the U.S. for business or tourism?